-HDOT has several reports and a data-driven web-based platform that document the climate hazards its facilities are exposed to statewide:
+HDOT has several reports and a data-driven web-based platform that document hazards its facilities are exposed to statewide, including:

-- Hawaii Highways Climate Adaptation Action Plan Exposure Assessment5 - HDOT Asset and Hazard Assessment Hazard Viewer6 - HDOT Climate Insights for Infrastructure Platform7 - Statewide Coastal Highway Program Report8
+- HDOT Asset and Hazard Assessment Hazard Viewer3 - Statewide Coastal Highway Program Report4

-The Hawaii Highways Climate Adaptation Action Plan identifies strategies to create a more resilient transportation system.
-This plan included an assessment of the exposure of highway infrastructure to rockfall and landslides, sea level rise, storm surges from Category 1 through Category 4 hurricanes, tsunamis, wildfires, and lava flow.
+These reports included assessments of the exposure of highway infrastructure to rockfall and landslides, sea level rise, storm surges from Category 1 through Category 4 hurricanes, tsunamis, wildfires, and lava flow.
 Of these potential hazards, the most urgent need in West Maui is sea level rise (combining passive flooding, annual high-wave flooding, and coastal erosion) based on the history of storm events as described in Section 1.2.
-Further, other vulnerabilities in West Maui are increasingly recognized as related to climate change, including its association with the increased severity or frequency of storm events.
 While wildfires are a long-recognized hazard in the area, the 2023 Lāhainā wildfire and its devastating consequences accentuate the ongoing changes to the area's weather and storm patterns.

-The University of Hawai'i at Mānoa School of Ocean and Earth Science and Technology (SOEST) Coastal Geology Group (CGG) has studied statewide shoreline erosion trends by evaluating mosaics of aerial photography that date back to 1912.9 SOEST CGG study areas that are relevant to the Project from north to south are identified as Launiupoko, Awalua, Olowalu, Hekili, Ukumehame, and Pāpalaua.
+The University of Hawai'i at Mānoa School of Ocean and Earth Science and Technology (SOEST) Coastal Geology Group (CGG) has studied statewide shoreline erosion trends by evaluating mosaics of aerial photography that date back to 1912.
+SOEST CGG study areas that are relevant to the Project from north to south are identified as Launiupoko, Awalua, Olowalu, Hekili, Ukumehame, and Pāpalaua.
 In general, portions of the shoreline areas abutting the existing Honoapi'ilani Highway near Launiupoko and between Ukumehame Beach Park and Pāpalaua Wayside Park are experiencing significant erosion at an average of -1.4 feet per year and -1.9 feet per year, respectively.
 For comparison, adjacent transects within the same study areas are losing roughly -0.3 foot per year and -0.7 foot per year.